Safety Health and Environmental Awareness Cross-Country Pipelines (SHEA CCP)

 Our SHEA Cross-Country Pipelines (CCP) scheme is designed for individuals who require access to operational sites within the gas industry, both permanent and temporary, at all levels including operatives, supervisors and management.

-The SHEA CCP scheme comprises of nine modules.
-Six modules are ‘core’ modules and are relevant for all utility industries and support workplace practice in relation to health, safety and environmental law.
-Three modules provide the gas industry specific content.
+The SHEA CCP scheme comprises of 9 modules – Modules 1-6 from SHEA Core which are relevant for all utility industries and support workplace practice in relation to health, safety and environmental law.
+Modules 9, 10 and 11 are specific to the UK Gas Industry.
 It is designed to provide evidence that an individual has demonstrated an appropriate level of knowledge, understanding and behavioural awareness.
-Individuals must complete all nine modules and pass the SHEA CCP assessment to gain EUSR SHEA CCP registration.
-It is an Energy & Utility Skills Passport scheme and does not indicate any level of technical competence or skilled expertise.
+Individuals must successfully complete training and assessment for all 9 modules.
+The scheme does not indicate any level of technical competence or skilled expertise.

 Registration on EUSR

-All SHEA schemes contain the same SHEA core content, SHEA Core, which means the current SHEA registration can be used as ‘Recognition of Prior Learning’ (RPL).
-This means no duplicate learning or assessment already covered.
+All SHEA schemes contain SHEA Core Modules 1-6, this means a current SHEA registration can be used as ‘Recognition of Prior Learning’ (RPL) against the new SHEA scheme – there’s no duplicate learning or assessment because it has already been covered in the original SHEA.

-Registration gained from an ‘addition’ will expire on the same date as the original SHEA scheme.
+Registration gained from an ‘additional SHEA scheme’ expire on the same date as the original SHEA scheme.

 CITB Short Course